dzhng/llamaflow/README.md

 Bringing the concepts together.

 A chat is a conversation between the "user" (your software), and the AI agent (the Persona defined).
-LLamaFlow will take care of managing chat memory, including pruning the memory as needed in order to fit the context window.
-Note that different memory management strategies will be added in the future.
+LLamaFlow will take care of managing chat memory, so you can simply continue the conversation by sending another request.
+Note that different memory management strategies will be added in the future, such as pruning the memory as needed in order to fit the context window.

 ```typescript
 // using the llamaFlow object and the writer persona that was initialized earlier